jhobbs/mathnotes/complex/module 11 - independence of path.md

 We have to be careful about branch cuts.
 Different antiderivatives of $1/z$ have different branch cuts, and we must pick one where the branch cut does not lie in $D$ in order for it to be a proper antiderivative.
 When $D$ contains all possible branch cuts of $\log_\phi$, $1/z$ has no antiderivative in $D$.

 We also have to be careful when a path encircles a singularity - in this case, the antiderivative may not be single-valued or consistent along the entire path.
+In fact, when a closed path enircles a singularity, we can't really show whether or not the function has an antiderivative defined along that path without using the residue theorem.